philcockfield/js-open.core_dev/README.md

 This makes it easy to reference and serve all the loose .js files it needs to while in debug mode.
 Then in production, only the self-contained compiled .js files (ether a single file, or just a few) are deployed._

 ### Building and Linting JavaScript with Closure Tools
-There is a `thor` task to perform the various build operations on the JavaScript in `open.core` using Google Closure tools.
+There is a `thor` task to perform the various build operations on JavaScript in `open.core` using Google Closure tools.
 To see a list of all the available tasks, run:

  `thor list`